Unconditionallove47/README-Generator/GeneratedFile.md

 8. LinkedIn
 9. Email
 ## Description
-A basic text editor application.
+Coding and Photography Portfolio.
 ## Installation
-Use the command "NPM I" to install any necessary dependencies.
+Use the command "No" to install any necessary dependencies.
 ## Usage
-To edit text and can also be downloaded.
+To show my personal work.
 ## Contributions
 No.
 ## Tests